 The elders who rule well are to be considered worthy of double honor, especially (Gk. malista) those who work hard at preaching and teaching.
 (1 Timothy 5:17 NASB)

-This explanation is by far the most congenial with the context of the chapter, which concerns apostasy and how Timothy is to conduct himself in the face of it.
-Paul reminds Timothy to point out to the church that "in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons" (Vs.1).
+This understanding fits best into the context of the chapter that concerns apostasy and how Timothy was to conduct himself in the face of it.
+Paul was reminding Timothy to point out to the church that "in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons" (Vs.1).
 He was also to warn the churches against trifling and superstitious views, which Paul called "old wives" tales (Vs. 7-11), he was not to neglect the spiritual gift in him (Vs. 14), and he was to live so no one would despise him, giving constant attention to his duties (Vs. 15), etc.

-Passages That Explicitly Refute Universalism (All quotes are from the NASB with emphasis added)
+Passages That Explicitly Refute Universalism (All quotes are from the NASB.
+Emphasis Mine)